rlve/festicket-recruitment-task/README.md

 ```sh
 npm run test
 ```
-There are three test specs, however they will be executed sequentially and not concurrently.
-In this way it will be easier to observe how tests work.
+There are three test specs.
+However, they will be executed sequentially and not concurrently.
+In this way, it will be easier to observe how tests work.

 Generate report
 ```sh